sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 We’ve covered a lot of different tools and techniques, many of which I use not only to test my work but to be able to use some sites, like zooming in on a site with tiny fonts or using the reading mode on a site with a dark background.

-Keep in mind that tools can only detect a some issues, and we should find a balance between automated and manual accessibility testing.
+Keep in mind that tools can only detect some issues, and we should find a balance between automated and manual accessibility testing.

 **Manual accessibility testing**, when done right, allows us to find most of the problems.
 However, it’s time-consuming, and we have to redo it for every new feature of our site or app.